aziezahmed/photo-gallery/README.md

 photo_gallery
 =============

-Turn a web directory with your photos into a image viewer.

 I like to share my photos on my hard disk over HTTP on my local network.
 Rather than see the directory listing, I wanted a simple way to view the photos sequentially.